Detailed SSL Transaction Analysis Detects Heartbeats Used in the Heartbleed Exploit, Enabling IT Ops and Security Teams to Rapidly Neutralize Threats

 - Analyze SSL records by content type, including application data, change cipher spec, handshake, alert, and even heartbeat – the message used in the Heartbleed exploit.

 - Recognize spikes in SSL traffic by heartbeat to alert IT to potential exploitation of the Heartbleed vulnerability.

 - Map the geographic origin of requests for a particular protocol in real time with the ExtraHop geomap capability, enabling businesses to spot heartbeat messages of suspicious or unusual origin.

-To begin detecting Heartbleed exploits immediately, download the free-forever ExtraHop virtual appliance and then install the Heartbleed solution bundle.
+To begin detecting Heartbleed exploits immediately, download the free-forever ExtraHop virtual appliance.
 You can learn more in the blog post: Detect Heartbleed Exploits with ExtraHop's Free Download.